vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/logging/README.md

 To load configuration file from file system use absolute path.

 ## Logging inside HttpEndpoint
-HttpEndpoint provides simple way to access logger via `HttpEndpoint#logger`.
+To make things simpler `HttpEndpoint` provides simple way to access logger via `HttpEndpoint#logger`.
+For now, logging outside `HttpEndpoint` is done in a classic Java way with static `Logger` declaration inside class.